narviss/cv/resume.md

   ##### Unilight: from September 2019 to current time

+   Development of internal commercial software for controlling smart devices

-   Workflow as a software development platform.
+   Workflow as a software development platform:
-   * Web Scraping russian government sites(registries with information about organizations)
-   * Export xml from ftp zakupki.gov.ru and processing result(~1 000 000 files in just 1 days)
    * Defined an architecture
    * Configured production server
    * Contenerized tests
    * Implemented the core functionality
+   * Back-End application
    * Front-End application
    * Build RestFullAPI